Azure/login/README.md

 By default, the action only logs in with the Azure CLI (using the `az login` command).
 To log in with the Az PowerShell module, set `enable-AzPSSession` to true.
 To login to Azure tenants without any subscriptions, set the optional parameter `allow-no-subscriptions` to true.

+Incase user wants to switch the context to Azure US Government Cloud or Azure China Cloud then azlogin action supports it from version 1.2.This can be achieved by passing an extra environment variable with the name of the cloud which user wants to connect .The action azlogin expects 'AzureUSGovernment' or 'AzureChinaCloud' depending on the cloud which user is trying to connect.
+By default it connects to Azure Public Cloud which can also be specified as 'AzureCloud' in environment variable.It also needs a  service principal created in the particular cloud to connect (Please refer Configure deployment credentials section for details)

 This repository contains GitHub Action for [Azure Login](https://github.com/Azure/login/blob/master/action.yml).

 ## Sample workflow that uses Azure login action to run az cli